-As of June 16, 2021, we had aggregate outstanding borrowings (excluding securitizations) of approximately \$522 million at a weighted average interest rate of approximately LIBOR plus 2.60% with a weighted average remaining life of 3.2 years.
-An affiliate of Wells Fargo Securities, LLC, an underwriter in this offering, is the lender under our Wells Fargo Facility (as defined herein) and an affiliate of Morgan Stanley & Co.
-LLC, an underwriter in this offering, is the lender under our Morgan Stanley Facility (as defined herein).
-As such, affiliates of Wells Fargo Securities, LLC or Morgan Stanley & Co.
-LLC may receive a portion of the net proceeds of this offering, to the extent the Wells Fargo Facility or the Morgan Stanley Facility are repaid.
+An affiliate of Wells Fargo Securities, LLC, an underwriter in this offering, is the lender under our Wells Fargo Facility (as defined herein), an affiliate of Morgan Stanley & Co.
+LLC, an underwriter in this offering, is the lender under our Morgan Stanley Facility (as defined herein) and an affiliate of Citigroup Global Markets Inc., an underwriter in this offering, is the lender under our Citibank Facility (as defined herein).
+As such, affiliates of Wells Fargo Securities, LLC, Morgan Stanley & Co.
+LLC or Citigroup Global Markets Inc. may receive a portion of the net proceeds of this offering, to the extent the Wells Fargo Facility, the Morgan Stanley Facility or the Citibank Facility are repaid.
 See "Underwriting" in this prospectus supplement.

-Since March 31, 2021, the Company has closed loans with an aggregate commitment amount of \$266.4 million, with an additional \$44.7 million loan having closed into the Ares Warehouse Vehicle that is eligible to be purchased by the Company at fair value as determined by an independent third-party valuation expert and subject to approval by a majority of the Company's independent directors.
-In addition, the Company has received a total of \$124.7 million in repayments under its outstanding loans.
+Since March 31, 2022, the Company has closed loans with an aggregate commitment amount of \$123.0 million .
+In addition, the Company has received a total of \$41.0 million in repayments under its outstanding loans.